wp-plugins/enhanced-media-library/readme.txt

 = Improvements =
 * Media Popup: Filters reset automatically as soon as new media files upload process started
 * Media Popup: Selection resets automatically as soon as filter is changed
-* Media Popup: WordPress 4.0 date filter has added
+* Media Popup: WordPress 4.0 date filter added
 * Compatibility: general compatibility with other plugins improved, please [let me know](http://wordpressuxsolutions.com/support/create-new-ticket/) if you have any issue with EML and other plugins

 = Bugfixes =